Area of Study & Practice

 - Professional Skills

 The seminar meets for two hours per week and two course credits are awarded.
 Students can choose to earn a third credit through the clinical component.
 Students choosing the clinical component work for a minimum of twenty hours over the semester.
-Clinic placements may include Legal Aid offices, policy advocacy groups, Guardian Ad Litem attorney placements, private lawyers in the community representing low income people, and an additional 20-hours with other specified Duke Law clinics (with the permission of those instructors).
+Most clinic placements are at the local Legal Aid office, but on many occasions, the instructor can help students who are interested to secure placements as appropriate with policy advocacy groups, Guardian Ad Litem attorney placements, private lawyers in the community representing low-income people, and an additional 20-hours with other specified Duke Law clinics (with the permission of those instructors).
 The course instructor will work with students to find suitable placements.

 The Course Homepage on the Web includes the syllabus, links to related sites, and a web-based discussion group.
 Students may use this site to continue class discussion.
 Occasional homework assignments require posting messages on assigned topics.

 A variety of pedagogical methods are used to encourage active class interaction and participation.
 These include hypotheticals, simulations, small group work, and a "Poverty IQ Test."

 The course grade is based on a 20-to 30-page paper.
 (A limited number of students can meet their Advanced Writing Requirement through this seminar and their papers are a minimum of 30 pages.)
 In the papers, students conduct an in-depth exploration of an area of Poverty Law in which they have developed an interest.
 Some may choose to use their placement experience as a starting point, but most pick a different topic.
 Students must also complete the web-posting assignments to pass the course.
 The quality of participation in other aspects of the course may alter the paper grade slightly.
 These aspects include meaningful work on class assignments, class discussion, web discussion, class presentations, and clinical work beyond the minimal required.

 The instructor requires class attendance and does not allow laptops, phones, or other computer devices to be used during class time.